whiskerlabs/ansible-python/README.md

 An Ansible role for installing a sane Python execution environment.

-This role installs target versions of a) the Python programming language, b) Setuptools, and c) pip, all from source.
+This role installs target versions of the Python programming language, Setuptools, and pip, all from source.
 Virtualenv is then installed with pip.
 Its tasks largely comprise the installation process set forth by
 [Brian Wickman's bootstrap_python.sh script](https://github.com/wickman/python-bootstrap/).

 ## Requirements